-Principal component analysis is a statistical technique that allows identifying underlying linear patterns in a data set.
+Principal Component Analysis (PCA) is a statistical technique that identifies underlying linear patterns in a data set.

 It allows expressing a data set in terms of other data set of a significatively lower dimension without much loss of information.
 Read more.

-Telemarketing is a form of direct marketing that is widely used by all types of companies.
+Telemarketing is one of the most used forms of direct marketing by all types of companies.
 This technique can be effective at generating sales, but it requires a strict selection of potential clients.

 Advanced Analytics allows us to select individual targets, which results in increased profitability.
 Read more.

 Our objective is to analyze a dataset from a grocery store to create a recommendation system.